-Describe the purpose of the MOC and what is an Institutional Special Needs Plan (I-SNP)
+Describe what an Institutional Special Needs Plan (I-SNP) is and the purpose of the MOC

 Show how TIHP's MOC can help facility staff and patients

 Help you understand your role in the I-SNP MOC

 Overview

 - The Medicare Modernization Act of 2003 (MMA) established an MA Coordinated Care Plans (CCP) specifically designed to provide targeted care to individuals with special needs. - In the MMA, Congress identified "special needs individuals" as: - 1) Institutionalized Individuals (I-SNP) - 2) Dual eligibles (D-SNP) - 3)Individuals with severe or disabling chronic conditions (C-SNP) - As specified by CMS. - MA CCPs established to provide services to these special needs individuals are called "Specialized MA plans for Special Needs Individuals," or SNPs. - SNPs were first offered in 2006. - The MMA gave the SNP program the authority to operate until December 31, 2008.